 The National Academy of Television Arts and Sciences/Midwest chapter has honored UWM PantherVision with an Emmy Award for best collegiate newscast.
-Journalists from PantherVision have been nominated for Emmy awards eight times; you can watch some of our nominated stories by clicking on the links below.
-(Quicktime Player required)BEST IN SIX STATES
+Journalists from PantherVision have been nominated for Emmy awards 15 times.BEST IN SIX STATES

 We tape UWM PantherVision on Monday mornings.
 To watch a live feed of our production, go to http://www.ustream.tv/channel/MPTV-Live Monday mornings at 11:00.

-PantherVision is distributed via the Higher Education Cable Consortium to approximately 300,000 households in Southeastern Wisconsin.
-The 30-minute program airs at 5:00 p.m. on Wednesdays and repeats at 5:00 p.m. on Fridays, as well as 11:30 a.m. on Saturdays.
+PantherVision airs to approximately 300,000 households in Southeastern Wisconsin.
+The 30-minute program airs at 5:30 p.m. on Wednesdays and Thursdays; and 10:30 a.m. on Saturdays and Sundays.
 It can be seen on Time Warner channel 14 in the City of Milwaukee, which on the UWM campus cable system is channel 41.

-PantherVision is a weekly, award-winning news program featuring work on and behind the cameras done by Journalism & Mass Communication students.
-JMC students handle the writing, development, and management of the show, while students at the Milwaukee Area Technical College handle the in-studio camera and lighting work as well as the telecasting and playback aspects.
+PantherVision is a weekly, award-winning news program featuring work on and behind the cameras done by students in UWM's Journalism, Advertising and Media Studies department.
+JAMS students handle the writing, development, and management of the newscast, while students at the Milwaukee Area Technical College handle the in-studio camera and lighting work as well as the telecasting and playback aspects.

-PantherVision is produced under the advisement of JMC faculty member Mark Zoromski.
+PantherVision is produced under the advisement of JAMS faculty member Mark Zoromski.